>

 Continue reading "Late Night with Jimmy Fallon: Debut review" »

-Childrenshospital_corddry Rob Corddry's master online opus, Childrens' Hospital, debuted Monday on The WB's site, and within the first 30 seconds of the first of 10 episodes, you realize this is nowhere near safe for viewing at work.
+Rob Corddry's master online opus, Childrens' Hospital, debuted Monday on The WB's site, and within the first 30 seconds of the first of 10 episodes, you realize this is nowhere near safe for viewing at work.
 You'll also quickly see that it's ridiculous.
 And you'll want to watch all 10 episodes in a row.
 Lake Bell provides the narration.
 Look for Nick Kroll as a patient in episode four, a "very special" episode six directed by Cutter Spindell (aka Corddry).
-The hospital staff includes Rob's younger brother, Nate Corddry, Rob Huebel, Erinn Hayes, Rob Marino, Ed Helms, Megan Mullally, Jason Sudeikis, Seth Morris and more.
+The hospital staff includes Rob's younger brother, Nate Corddry, Rob Huebel, Erinn Hayes, Ken Marino, Ed Helms, Megan Mullally, Jason Sudeikis, Seth Morris and more.
 David Wain is listed as an executive producer.
 This is much sillier than Wainy Days, though, so you really should be watching this already and asking when we can see more!
 Behold, the healing power of laughter...

 Continue reading "Watch all of Childrens' Hospital on TheWB.com" »